LODI — It is without a doubt the crown jewel of the San Joaquin County Park system.

-Next door is Fun Town at Micke Grove featuring 10 kiddie carnival rides such as a coaster, train, and tilt-a-whirl.
-Ticket rides can be bought individually or in a book.
-The small amusement park is open 10 a.m. to 5 p.m. daily.
+Next door is Fun Town at Micke Grove featuring 10 kiddie carnival, rides such as a coaster, train, and tilt-a-whirl that will re-open in the coming months.

 My favorite Micke Grove Park destination is the San Joaquin County Historical Museum.

-The museum’s 18 acres include four historic buildings including the 1866 Calaveras School that periodically hosts school children to experience what the classroom was like 151 years ago as well as he 1848 home of the man who funded Stockton — Charles Weber.
+The museum’s 18 acres include four historic buildings including the 1866 Calaveras School that periodically hosts school children to experience what the classroom was like 156 years ago as well as the 1848 home of the man who funded Stockton — Charles Weber.